hamietp/mortgage-calculator/README.md

 ### Possible Improvements
 - `Down Payment %` input could be also an input field for calculation.
 Currently, it is only possible to input the value on Down Payment as a fixed amount($), and not using the percentage field as an input.

+### Notes regarding the branches
+- The `master` branch is the production branch.
+- The `dev-test-page` branch is the development branch.

+- There is a `dev` branch, which I used to test another resources, but does not contain any code that is not yet merged to the `master` branch.

 ## Installation

 Clone this repo and npm install.